AtlasOfLivingAustralia/specieslist-webapp/README.md

 See example inventory
 [ala-install/ansible/inventories/vagrant/species-list-vagrant](https://github.com/AtlasOfLivingAustralia/ala-install/tree/master/ansible/inventories/vagrant)

 ### Setting up for development

+This application only needs a running MySQL instance and the app itself.
 There is a docker compose file that can be used to run a local MySQL instance.
 To use,  install docker and docker compose and run: